ROBERT SIEGEL, HOST:

 GOLDMAN: Rice finished talking, thanked reporters and walked back to his house, but the story hardly seems done.
 There are possible lawsuits, principally by the former assistant to Rice who first alerted university officials about Rice's behavior and then lost his job.
 The assistant, Eric Murdock, says he was fired.
 Rutgers says his contract wasn't renewed.

 And there are questions about the university's handling of the situation or perhaps mishandling.
-Eric Murdock says he gave athletic director Pernetti the video tape last November and then, after consulting with legal staff and Rutgers President Barchi, Pernetti suspended Rice.
+Eric Murdock says he gave athletic director Pernetti the videotape last November and then, after consulting with legal staff and Rutgers president Barchi, Pernetti suspended Rice.
 Why then fire Rice today when the only apparent change in the story was the public airing of the video?

 Also, Barchi says in his statement, he personally reviewed the video evidence yesterday.
-Pernetti has said publically, Barchi watched the tape last fall.
+Pernetti has said publicly, Barchi watched the tape last fall.
 Neither Pernetti nor Barchi commented Wednesday beyond their written statements.
 Several Rutgers basketball players have transferred from the university, reportedly because of Rice's actions.